<?xml version="1.0" encoding="UTF-8" ?>

 <p>Toward the end of his essay, Pirijan talked about <em>“a market for understandable, engaging, and fun-to-use tools,”</em> and I think it’s part of what I’m trying to say.
 I want to be equipped with good, open tools to be able to create well.
 Thoughtful tools, thoughtful craft.
 And good tools should be your reliable companions all the way.</p>

-<section data-footnotes class="footnotes"><h2 class="sr-only" id="user-content-footnote-label">Footnotes</h2>
+<section data-footnotes="" class="footnotes"><h2 class="sr-only" id="footnote-label">Footnotes</h2>

 <ol>

-<li id="user-content-user-content-fn-1">
+<li id="user-content-fn-1">

 <p>And I’m sure it was also a common and sensible thing to do in other design studios. <a href="#user-content-fnref-1" data-footnote-backref="" aria-label="Back to reference 1" class="data-footnote-backref">↩</a></p>